BdR76/CSVLint/docs/readme.md

 removed after splitting it into new columns.
 Keep it unchecked to add the new columns but also keep the original values.

 Note that you can also right-click the radio buttons to deselect them.
 By not selecting any of the options and checking the "Remove original column" you can press OK to simply delete the selected original column.
-Although it's easier and recommended to delete and reorder columns using the `Select Columns` dialog instead.
+Although it's easier and recommended to instead use the `Select Columns` dialog to delete columns.

 Analyse data report
 -------------------